 Federal financial aid is awarded based on the expectation that a student will participate in all of their courses through the last day of the term.
 When a student does not complete the term, the Office of Financial Aid is required to review their eligibility for aid that has been or could be disbursed.
 A student is considered to have earned the full amount of disbursed federal aid if they participated in all courses and completed more than 60% of the term.
 In cases where full participation and more than 60% term completion cannot be verified, a return of federal Title IV and other types of aid may be required.

 An official withdrawal may impact a student’s eligibility for current or pending financial aid.
 Students who withdraw from the university after the start of the term must complete a Withdrawal Survey through the Registrar’s Office (click "Withdraw for the Term") and should contact the Office of Financial Aid regarding the impact on their eligibility.
 The date of official withdrawal (as reported by the Registrar’s Office) may be utilized in the federal Return of Title IV funds calculation.
-If financial aid funds were used to pay tuition and fees, and a student withdraws, any refundable tuition amount is returned to the appropriate financial aid sources (refer to the tuition/fee refund schedule in the OSU Schedule of Classes).
+If financial aid funds were used to pay tuition and fees, and a student withdraws, any refundable tuition amount is returned to the appropriate financial aid sources (refer to the tuition/fee refund schedule).

 A student is considered unofficially withdrawn if they fail to receive any passing grades in a given term.
 In the case of an unofficial withdrawal, the Office of Financial Aid is required to review participation reported by OSU and partner school instructors.
 This participation information is used to establish a last date of participation that may be utilized in the federal Return of Title IV funds calculation.